 With so much focus in a divorce or child custody case being placed on the ability for you and your child's other parent to spend as much time with your child as possible, it is understandable that other areas may get lost in the shuffle.
 Who one of those areas that are of particular importance is child support.
 Most child custody or divorce cases end up with one parent paying the other child support.
-The question for you in your spouse is which one of you will pay in which one will receive the Child Support?
+The question for you in your spouse is, which one will pay and receive the Child Support?
 This question largely depends upon who ends up being named as the primary conservator of your child and on which one of you is in the position the best care for your children on an ongoing basis.

 Primary conservators are paid child support in Texas.